 *I found the tape in the Craft Adhesive section of Wal-Mart.
 The tape is not the scotch tape clear version.
-It removed from my table without damaging it.
-I’ll leave a link below for some removable double sided tape.
+It was removed from my table without damaging it.
+I’ll leave a link below for some removable double-sided tape.

-- Place a long strip of double sided tape on end of a table
+- Place a long strip of double-sided tape on the end of a table

 - Place the ping pong balls in a bowl at the opposite end

 - When you’re ready, set the timer for 1 minute – players should try to line up 3 ping pong balls next to each other by blowing them across the table and controlling where they go so they line up and stick to the tape